Buddhist cuisine: Vegetarianism

 Most of the dishes considered to be uniquely Buddhist are vegetarian, but not all Buddhist traditions require vegetarianism of lay followers or clergy.
 Vegetarian eating is primarily associated with the East and Southeast Asian tradition in China, Vietnam, Japan, and Korea where it is commonly practiced by clergy and may be observed by laity on holidays or as a devotional practice.

 In the Mahayana tradition, several sutras of the Mahayana canon contain explicit prohibitions against consuming meat, including sections of the Lankavatara Sutra and Surangama Sutra.
-The monastic community in Chinese Buddhism, Vietnamese Buddhism and most of Korean Buddhism strictly adhere to vegetarianism.
+The Mahayana monastic community in Chinese Buddhism, Vietnamese Buddhism and most of Korean Buddhism strictly adhere to vegetarianism.

 Theravada Buddhist monks and nuns consume food by gathering alms themselves, and generally must eat whatever foods are offered to them, including meat.
-The exception to this alms rule is when monks and nuns have seen, heard or known that animal(s) have been specifically killed to feed the alms-seeker, in which case consumption of such meat would be karmically negative, as well as meat from certain animals, such as dogs and snakes, that were regarded as impure in ancient India.
+Buddhist monks were not permitted to grow, store, or cook meals for themselves.
+The exception to this alms rule is when monks and nuns have seen, heard or known that animal(s) have been specifically killed to feed the alms-seeker, in which case consumption of such meat would be karmically negative in ancient India.
 The same restriction is also followed by some lay Buddhists and is known as the consumption of "Threefold Pure Meat" (三净肉).
-The Pāli Scriptures also indicated that Lord Buddha refused a proposal by his traitor disciple Devadatta to mandate vegetarianism in the monastic precepts.
+The Pāli Scriptures also indicated that Lord Buddha refused a proposal by his disciple Devadatta to mandate vegetarianism in the monastic precepts.This rule is also seen in the Vinaya through stories like General Siha offering meat to the Buddha, and another account where thieves left meat for the nun Uppalavanna, which she accepted because it met the allowed conditions.
+This Mahayana text also notes that some meats are completely forbidden, such as human, dog, elephant, and certain wild animals as it was seen as unclean.

 Tibetan Buddhism has long accepted that the practical difficulties in obtaining vegetables and grains within most of Tibet make it impossible to insist upon vegetarianism; however, many leading Tibetan Buddhist teachers agree upon the great worth of practicing vegetarianism whenever and wherever possible, such as Chatral Rinpoche, a lifelong advocate of vegetarianism who famously released large numbers of fish caught for food back into the ocean once a year, and who wrote about the practice of saving lives.

-Both Mahayana and Theravada Buddhists consider that one may practice vegetarianism as part of cultivating Bodhisattvas's paramita.
+While Mahayana Buddhism is strictly vegetarian, Theravada Buddhists laypeople and monastic while not required to be vegetarian, may choose to be, based on personal compassionate reasons and consider that one may practice vegetarianism as part of cultivating Bodhisattvas's paramita.